 Hunting the Northern Lights, with expert guide

 Welcome to our most popular Northern Lights tour where we have only one mission: to find the best area to experience the Northern Lights!
-Join us as we set off in small groups to Hunt the Aurora Borealis!
+Join us as we set off by car, in small groups, to Hunt the Aurora Borealis!

 Dog Sledding and Northern Lights